AaltoSciComp/scicomp-docs/triton/apps/llms.rst

 ~~~~~~~~~~~~~~~~~~~

-Currently, we have the following Huggingface models stored on triton.
+Following Huggingface models are stored on triton.
+Full list of all the available models are located at ``/scratch/shareddata/dldata/huggingface-hub-cache/models.txt``.
 Please contact us if you need any other models.

 .. list-table::
   :header-rows: 1